-On yesterday’s daf the Mishna taught that someone who extinguishes a fire so that someone who is ill will be able to sleep will not be held liable for desecrating Shabbat.
+On yesterday’s daf the Mishna taught that someone who extinguishes a fire so that someone who is ill will be able to sleep will not be held liable for desecrating.
 This ruling is discussed in detail on today’s daf.

-This question was asked before Rabbi Tanḥum from the village of Nevi: What is the ruling with regard to extinguishing a burning lamp before a sick person on Shabbat?
+This question was asked before Rabbi Tanḥum from the village of Nevi: What is the ruling with regard to extinguishing a burning lamp before a sick person on?

 The Gemara relates that Rabbi Tanḥum delivered a lengthy homily touching upon both aggadic and halakhic materials surrounding this question.
 Ultimately the Gemara concludes with Rabbi Tanḥum’s ruling: